PayU Review

 To operator accountMulti-currency (INR, EUR, PLN, RON, CZK, HUF, TRY, IDR and more across core markets)

 Settlement optionsDeposits are instant on UPI, cards, wallets and BLIK.
-India settlement is T+2 by default - money clears to merchant accounts two business days after transaction.
+India settlement is T+2 by default: money clears to merchant accounts two business days after transaction.
 PayU Priority Settlements compresses this to 15 minutes for an additional fee, supports all payment modes, and works 24/7.
-CEE settlement follows local norms - T+1 to T+3 depending on method.
+CEE settlement follows local norms, T+1 to T+3 depending on method.
 Refunds debit from next settlement and complete in 5-7 business days to the customer's account.
-PayU Payouts is the disbursement product - bulk payouts via IMPS clear in minutes, NEFT in 30 minutes to 2 hours, UPI is near-instant, SEPA in CEE follows local clearing times.
+PayU Payouts is the disbursement product: bulk payouts via IMPS clear in minutes, NEFT in 30 minutes to 2 hours, UPI is near-instant, SEPA in CEE follows local clearing times.
 There's no published per-day or per-month mass payout limit, which gaming operators handling player withdrawal volume should confirm directly with PayU sales.
-Onboarding speed is split: PayU India advertises sub-10-minute self-serve sign-up and ~1 day average end-to-end onboarding, which is genuinely competitive against Razorpay and Cashfree for SMB.
-Enterprise KYB realistically takes 2-4 weeks per Capterra and G2 reviewers, with some reporting 35+ days stuck in document approval - typical for the segment but not faster than competitors.
+Onboarding speed is split: PayU India advertises sub-10-minute self-serve sign-up and ~1 day average end-to-end onboarding, which is competitive against Razorpay and Cashfree for SMB.
+Enterprise KYB realistically takes 2-4 weeks per Capterra and G2 reviewers, with some reporting 35+ days stuck in document approval, typical for the segment but not faster than competitors.
 PayU EMEA onboarding is slower (2-6 weeks) due to KNF and local regulator requirements.
 For iGaming-specific onboarding expect at least the upper end of those ranges plus extra time for risk-profile assessment, since PayU doesn't have a gambling-vertical fast-track.
 Updated May 2026.

 Integration & Tech